Looking for more innovation? Here’s where to find it!

-‘We have practically banned that word’ said the executive director.
-‘Calling something a ‘project’ is akin to giving it the kiss of death’ he added.
-Another executive chipped in: ‘When a manager is moved to working on ‘Special Projects’ that is a euphemism for being demoted, sidelined or put out to pasture’.
-Were these just isolated cases, or are they further evidence that the popularity of ‘projects’ and ‘project management’ has plummeted to an all-time low.
+‘We have practically banned that word' said the leader director.
+‘Calling something a ‘project' is akin to giving it the kiss of death' he added.
+Another leader chipped in: ‘When a manager is moved to working on ‘Special Projects' that is a euphemism for being demoted, sidelined or put out to pasture'.
+Were these just isolated cases, or are they further evidence that the popularity of ‘projects' and ‘project management’ has plummeted to an all-time low.

 Let's do a quick word association test.
 What comes to your mind when you hear the words ‘project’ or ‘project management’?
 Well, here are some of the common associations: